 What to Monitor and Control

 When you monitor and control document management projects, you monitor changes.
-In particular, you monitor the things you planned in the planning phase like scope, risks, and stakeholder communications.
+In particular, you monitor the things you planned in the planning phase like scope, risks, and stakeholder communications, as well as the progress of your deliverables.
 Similarly, you control your schedule, costs, quality, resources—and when you have them—vendors and consultants.
 So, in a project, what do we monitor and what do we control:

 |Changes (scope)||Schedule and Costs|